chd-vicis/seng637-a4/seng637-a4-team_number.md

 - Limited to Web Applications: As Selenium is a browser plugin, it cannot test desktop applications.
 - Additional Plugins Required: To identify GUI components, you often need to install additional browser plugins.
 - Website Limitations: Selenium might not support automation on certain websites.
+- Manual Adjustment of Execution Speed: Selenium tests may require manual adjustments to the timing and speed of execution to handle dynamic content and ensure that elements are fully loaded and interactive before they're interacted with.
+This can be tricky, as the optimal wait time can vary widely based on factors like network latency, server response time, client-side rendering time, etc. This means that test scripts might need to be adjusted on a case-by-case basis, which can increase the complexity and maintenance overhead of the test suite.

 ## Sikulix